htkhsh/QFiND/README.md

 # Effective Discrete Renpresentation of Spectral Density Based on Interpolative Decomposition

 This repository contains Python codes for constructing an effective system-bath model.
 The code allows for the estimation of frequencies and coefficients in the system plus bosonic bath model using Interpolative Decomposition (ID) and Non-negative Least Squares (NNLS).
+See

 $$C(t)=\frac{1}{2\pi} \int_{-\infty}^{\infty} \mathrm{d}\omega J(\omega)\left[\mathrm{coth}\left(\frac{\beta \omega}{2}\right)+1\right] \mathrm{e}^{-i \omega t}$$